 Also beware of public USB charging stations, due to a threat known as "juice jacking" that involves hackers using the charging stations to steal information.

-Always connect with a "data-only" cable when using public stations.
+Always connect with a "charge-only" cable, which can't transfer data, when using public stations.
 You can also charge your devices from your own mobile power bank (battery) or your own wall charger, if there's a plug nearby.

 Mind the money